medialab/hyphe/doc/roadmap.md

 ## new features we are dreaming about

+### tagging User Interface

+Also Hyphe can attach tags to web entities, we didn't have time to build the User Interface to tag the web entities.

 ### in-context prospection
 Define a way to let the user decide what to do with a web entity while browsing its content.
 We can't do that directly in Hyphe application using iframe because of framebreakers.